LeClubSandwichStudio/LaCOOLBoard/README.md

 ## How do I get set up?

-### Configuration
+### First steps

- 1. Download and Install the [Arduino IDE](https://www.arduino.cc/en/Main/Software)
+ 1. Download and install the [Arduino IDE](https://www.arduino.cc/en/Main/Software)
- 2. Download and add the [ESP8266 hardware extension to Arduino](https://github.com/esp8266/Arduino). **If you already have Arduino IDE and the ESP8266 Hardware extension, make sure you upgrade them to the latest version.**
+ 2. Download and add the [ESP8266 hardware extension to Arduino](https://github.com/esp8266/Arduino). **If you already have Arduino IDE and the ESP8266 Hardware extension, make sure you upgrade these to the latest version.**
  3. Download and add the COOL Board library set to the Arduino IDE
      1. First Method
          * Open the Arduino IDE